bol-edu/robotics-computing/README.md

 ![](./doc/img/algorithm%20flow.gif)

-The goal of this project is to utilize High-Level Synthesis (HLS) technology for hardware acceleration to increase development efficiency and simplify the design process.
-Compared to traditional hardware description languages such as Verilog and VHDL, HLS can quickly translate high-level programming languages such as C, C++, SystemC into RTL, and generate higher-performance hardware architectures through different optimizations, allowing designers to develop complex hardware systems more quickly. \
-In this project, we use [Xilinx Vitis](https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html) development system to rewrite algorithms in OpenCV and implement the [Visual Odometry](https://github.com/FoamoftheSea/KITTI_visual_odometry.git) (VO) algorithm using HLS technology.
-We will use knowledge of computer vision, system design, hardware design, HLS development process, and HLS technology to achieve efficient real-time computation of the VO accelerator on FPGA.

 This repository contains the related work for the NTHU 11110EE 390000 / 11120EE 391000 Special Topic on Implementation (I)/(II) courses, specifically from Team A288.
 The contributors are as follows:

 - 林奕杰